-According to data compiled by the 2016 American Community Survey, Pennsylvania is one of the ten states with the highest median age population.
+According to data compiled by the 2016 American Community Survey, Pennsylvania is among the top ten states with the highest median age population.
 Given the advanced age of many residents, it should come as no surprise that Pennsylvania is home to a significant number of residential nursing facilities.
 Many of these facilities take great care in the treatment of their residents.
-Unfortunately, some facilities fail to live up the standard their residents deserve.
-If you suspect your relative has sustained injuries through nursing home abuse, a personal injury attorney may be able to help hold the facility accountable.
+Unfortunately, some facilities fail to live up to the standard their residents deserve.
+If you suspect your relative has sustained injuries through nursing home abuse, an Altoona personal injury attorney may be able to help hold the facility accountable.

-When your loved one has endured mistreatment at an Altoona nursing home, they are entitled to seek compensation for their injuries.
-When a nursing home violates their duty to care for and protect a resident, an Altoona nursing home abuse lawyer could file a lawsuit and help to seek justice on behalf of your loved one.
+When your loved one has endured mistreatment at a nursing home, he or she is entitled to seek compensation for their injuries.
+When a nursing home violates its duty to care for and protect a resident, an Altoona nursing home abuse lawyer could file a lawsuit and help to seek justice on behalf of your loved one.

 Rights of Nursing Home Residents in Pennsylvania